What Is A Roof Certification Inspection?

 What You Can Do

 To keep your insurance premium as low as possible, while not having to replace your roof, you should keep up with the regular maintenance of your roof.
+Find out if your insurance requires a roof inspection.
 Here are a few tips:

 - Have your roof inspect after a major wind event.
 Learn how to inspect your own roof.